mastercomfig/mastercomfig/docs/other/egs.md

 For many on stable and fast Internet connections, although EGS has decent speeds compared to other launchers, it does not reach the peaks we would like.
 For this guide, I will provide some settings to max out your download/install speeds on EGS, for gigabit fiber ethernet connections.
 Other connections may suffer with these settings, but the documentation provided may help you to better understand the available settings and tweak on your own.
 Feel free to contribute settings which work for your Internet!

+1. Open Epic Games Store.
+2. Click your Profile Icon and click Settings.
+3. Enable Throttle Downloads.
+4. Enter your max Internet speed in kilobytes per second.
+This will allow EGS to stably target your download speed, which seems to reduce cases of huge amounts of variance and jitter in download speeds.
+For example, assuming a fiber connection, setting this to `100000`, instead of the download speed jumping up and down between 99MB/s and 80MB/s, you can remain at a stable 100MB/s with this setting.
+5. Close Epic Games Store.
-1. Go to `%localappdata%/EpicGamesLauncher/Saved/Config/Windows`
+6. Go to `%localappdata%/EpicGamesLauncher/Saved/Config/Windows`
-2. Open `Engine.ini`.
+7. Open `Engine.ini`.
-3. Paste in the following:
+8. Paste in the following:

 ```ini
 [HTTP]